jannden/blockrunners/README.md

 You can clone the repository and run the game locally.

-TODO: The React client is by default connected to the Anchor program deployed on **devnet**.
+The React client is by default connected to the Anchor program deployed on **devnet**.
 Just start it with:

 ```bash
 cd app